 Your professional development process starts with a self-audit to identify your existing skills, followed by an action plan to help you identify your development and training needs.

 Your record of the skills, courses and development opportunities undertaken forms an important part of your portfolio as a professional researcher.
 This is potentially valuable for a future employer, and is a unique feature of the London Doctoral Academy’s commitment to your professional development.

-You will be expected to attend the Academy's Key Skills Development Programme during the life of your degree, plus an impressive range of courses, seminars and workshops to help your wider development.
-All of our courses are mapped to the nationally recognised Vitae Researcher Development Framework (RDF) which describes the knowledge, behaviour and attributes of successful researchers.
+You will be expected to take part in the Academy's Key Skills Development Programme during the life of your degree, compromising an impressive range of courses, seminars and workshops to help your wider development.
+All of our courses are mapped to the nationally recognised Vitae Researcher Development Framework (RDF) which describes 'the knowledge, behaviour and attributes of successful researchers'.

 Researcher Development Framework (RDF)

 The RDF structures researcher development into four areas: Knowledge and intellectual abilities; Personal effectiveness; Research governance and organisation; and Engagement, influence and impact.
 All our courses are coded to show which stage of your development they apply to, and which areas of the Vitae they contribute to, helping you shape your own development plan.

 In addition to our core activities, our wider training programme has a mix of courses supplemented by specialist technical sessions for researchers from Schools and the Library and Learning Resources.
 You may find other University-wide resources useful, such as our taught Masters modules, or the 6,000 Lynda online training modules available through the Library.